pau-riosa/pau-riosa.github.io/_posts/2021-03-28-creating-unit-test-in-javascript.md

 ### Setup

-In this example, let us say we are going to solve a problem regarding `Sum of Multiples`.
+In this example, we are going to create a sample function that prints "Hello world" and test it using jest in javascipt.
-This is problem that can be found on [Project Euler](http://projecteuler.net/problem=1)

 For us to begin, we need to create a folder in our directory, and create a three different files namely `hello_world.js`, `hello_world.test.js` and `jest.config.js`